mit-ll/CEP/README.md

 ## Pre-requisites (validated test/build configuration):
 The following items describe the configuration of the system that CEP has been developed and tested on:
 * Ubuntu 16.04 LTS x86_64
-* Modelsim Questa Sim-64 v2019.1 (for co-simulation)
+* Modelsim Questa Sim-64 v2019.1 (for co-simulation and unit simulation)
 * Xilinx Vivado 2018.3 (Design or System Edition)
   - Plus Digilent Adept Drivers for programming the VC-707, https://reference.digilentinc.com/reference/software/adept/start?redirect=1#software_downloads)
 * Terminal emulator (such as `minicom`)
 * bash

+Other versions/combinations may work, but they have not been explicitly verified.

 ## Cloning the CEP Repository and Getting External Dependencies